tristanlatr/pydocspec/README.md

 The main goal of this project is to replace the 15 years old [pydoctor](https://github.com/twisted/pydoctor) ast builder that is becomming unmaintainable.

-Pydocspec focuses on Python semantic analysis, strives to be an extensible, correct well documented and de-coupled from any presentation details.
+Pydocspec focuses on Python semantic analysis, strives to be extensible, correct well documented and de-coupled from any presentation details.

 This software is work in progress...
 API might change without deprecation notice.